TRohit20/LLM-Engineering/Prompt-Engineering.md

 LLM stands for a Large Language Model which is essentially a model trained on large amounts of data such as text, images or video.

+A Language model is built by using the supervised learning (x->y) to repeatedly predict the next word.

+As you know, models like GPT are in a over-simplified manner = Next TOKEN Generator.

 ## Two types of LLMS
 There are two general types of LLMs:
 ### Base LLM